-The net pension liability as of June 30, 2022 was \$68 million.
-The net pension liability decreased by \$73.9 million due to historic fund performance during the measurement period (June 30, 2021).
-This measurement period is always a year in arears and it is already known that this large swing has started to reverse itself, as PERS and STRS have reported investment losses for the year ended June 30, 2022 due to inflation and recession fears caused by the lingering pandemic and prolonged conflict in Ukraine.
-This liability increase will be recognized in next year's financial statements.
-Refer to Note 8 for further disclosures related to the net pension liability.
+The net pension liability as of June 30, 2023 was \$109 million.
+The net pension liability increased by \$41.4 million during the measurement period (June 30, 2022).
+This measurement period is always a year in arears.
+This partially offsets the \$73.9 million decrease recognized last year due to the historic fund performance.
+We foreshadowed this reversal in last year's Management's Discussion and Analysis.
+Refer to Notes 7and 8 for further disclosures related to the net pension liability.

-The District's enrollment decreased by 674 students (-5.54%) at CBEDS (the California Basic Educational Data System) over the last two years but had an increase of 404 students (3.65%) from 2011/12 - 2021/22.
+The District's enrollment increased by 8 students (.07%) at CBEDS (the California Basic Educational Data System) over the last two years but had an increase of 90 students (.8%) from 2012/13 - 2022/23.
+However, between 2019-20 and 2021-21, the District lost 732 students due to the COVID-19 pandemic, who have not returned.